 Medieval Hebrew Poets–Essays + Conversation–writings about Abraham Ibn Ezra, Yehudah Halevi, Solomon Ibn Gabirol, Moses Ibn Ezra, and Samuel Hanagid.

-The Forlorn Young Woman–a recently discovered fragment of the Zohar.
+The Forlorn Young Woman–a recently discovered fragment of the Zohar, the Book of Radiance.

-The Forlorn Young Woman: Analysis, Interpretation, and Commentary–extensive explication of the recently discovered fragment of the Zohar.
+The Forlorn Young Woman: Analysis, Interpretation, and Commentary–extensive explication of the recently discovered fragment of the Zohar, the Book of Radiance.

 The Wonderful Cholent: A Story of Rabbi Chaim Soloveitchik of Volozhin–